kostyrev/ansible-koji-ca/README.md

 Role Name
 =========

  This role installs and configures CA for the koji setup.
-This is one the the koji- roles which configures whole koji stack.
+ This is one of the koji- roles which configures whole koji stack.

 Roles are:

  * koji-db (https://galaxy.ansible.com/list#/roles/4459)